 Walking on the coast and getting fully windswept isn’t always something you want to do, so going for an inland walk is the plan of the day.
 There are so many walks inland to choose from, but we have picked our top 5 inland walks that we recommend.

 As important as the walk might be to the dog, stopping off and/or finishing a walk in a pub is very important to us.
 If you’re in the Penwith area, The Gurnard’s Head is a favourite of ours for lunch.
-It is even better is when it’s followed by heading along the coastal path towards Zennor, stopping off at Moomaids for a desert ice-cream, and then catch the open-top bus back to pick up the car.
+It is even better is when it’s followed by heading along the coastal path towards Zennor, stopping off at Moomaids for a dessert ice-cream, and then catch the open-top bus back to pick up the car.
 Another lovely place to stop off is The Ferry Boat Inn on the Helford River.
 Start off at Trebah Gardens (dogs on leads welcome), which winds down to the river in a tropical tangle.
 Head towards Helford Passage on the coastal path, through wooded valleys, past craggy outcrops and sheltered coves, to the delicious Ferryboat Inn.

 Newquay - If you and your pup are beach bums, we can think of no better place than Newquay.
 This chilled out surfer haven is home to an insane number of beaches for just one town, and the good news is most of them remain dog friendly year-round.
 In town grab a drink and catch some live music at the dog friendly bar, Whiskers.
 If your dog gets hungry too, head to The Wet Dog Pizza where they can choose from their own dedicated dog menu which boasts pizza and dog friendly beverages!